Tech-Serv-Technologies/.github/README.md

 ---

+## Development & Engineering Guides

+Use the following links to review our global engineering processes, standards, and practices before contributing to code:

+### Workflows & Git Standards
+*   **[Conventional Commits Guide](./workflow-guides/conventional-commits.md):** Learn how to properly use `feat:`, `fix:`, and `style:` prefixes in your commit history.

+---

 ## How to Add Project-Specific Templates

 If a specific project requires an issue layout that deviates from these global defaults: